abdul202/php-cURL-class/README.md

 ```
 To change the location of your Verbose file (the default is verbose.txt resides in the script home directory) <br>
 the path you specify must be relative for example<br>
-if you have a folder named tmp and want the verbose file to saved to this folder it will be like that .
+if you have a folder named tmp and want the verbose file to saved to this folder it will be like that.
 example .
 ```php
 $curl->setVerboseFile('tmp/cookie.txt')